Russian cruiser Marshal Ustinov: Construction and career

 In February 2021, Marshal Ustinov took part in the large-scale exercises in the Barents Sea.
 She entered the Barents Sea two times under the command of Captain 2nd Rank Andrey Krivoguzov.
 Other ships active in the area in January - February include destroyer Severomorsk, frigate Admiral Gorshkov with the tug Altay, nuclear submarine Severodvinsk, that launched a Kalibr missile, corvettes Aysberg, Snezhnogorsk, Yunga and Brest and salvage vessel Georgiy Titov with deep-submergence rescue vehicle AS-34.
 On 22 February, the same day as US bombers landed in Norway for the first time, Marshal Ustinov sailed in Varanger fjord in the area of Russia-Norway maritime border, becoming the first Russian warship to do so in the post-Cold War era.
 She entered the Barents Sea again on 4 March.

 On 1 June, the ship participated in drills in the Barents Sea along with Pyotr Velikiy.
 Afterwards, the ship embarked on a journey towards the Baltic Sea in order to participate in the Naval Parade in St. Petersburg, along with destroyer Vice-Admiral Kulakov, landing ship Pyotr Morgunov, tug Altay and nuclear submarines Orel, Knyaz Vladimir and Vepr.

 On 7 February 2022, the cruiser deployed to the Mediterranean along with destroyer Vice-Admiral Kulakov, frigate Admiral Kasatonov and tanker Vyazma.
 Her battle group linked-up with Varyag's deploying to the Mediterranean on 2 February 2022 from the Pacific along with destroyer Admiral Tributs and tanker Boris Butoma.
 The battle group left the Mediterranean on 24 August 2022, returning to her homeport Severomorsk, while Admiral Kasatonov stayed in the Mediterranean.
 Both battle groups have conducted exercises with naval bombers Tu-22M3 and MiG-31K, operating from airbase Khmeymim in Syria.
-Marshal Ustinov, Vice-Admiral Kulakov and Vyazma returned to Severomorsk on 15 September, after 236 days and 36.000 nautical miles travelled.
+Marshal Ustinov, Vice-Admiral Kulakov and Vyazma returned to Severomorsk on 15 September, after 236 days and 36,000 nautical miles travelled.
 They were accepted by the commander of the Northern Fleet admiral Aleksandr Moiseyev, who claimed that the presence of such ships in the distant sea zone is one of the deterrents, preventing the escalation of the situation, which is now critical.

+The Ship remained active as of 2025, in April engaging in exercises close to Norway.